-The completion of this report reflects the efforts of the Board of Trustees and staff of VML/VACo Finance working together to achieve the goals of the Trust.
+The completion of this report reflects the combined efforts of the VIP Board of Trustees and staff of VML/VACo Finance.
 The report is intended to provide comprehensive and reliable information about the Trust and allow for the evaluation of responsible stewardship of the funds of the Trust's net assets.